-QR Codes are fashionable little things with many, many uses.
+Quick Response (“QR”) Codes are fashionable little things with many, many uses.
 I had previously worked on an implementation of QR Codes in a project using the Google Charts API which is now deprecated.
-Fortunately, there are any number of API’s available: this is a simple implementation of a QR Code generator using the free goQR.me API.
-I added a bit of jQuery to keep things interesting, but the key to the following code is simply in passing a few parameters via the URL like so (paste in your browser to test):
+Fortunately, there are several API’s available: this is a simple implementation of a QR Code generator using the free goQR.me API.

 http://api.qrserver.com/v1/create-qr-code/?data=HelloWorld!&size=100x100

-attribute in an image tag.
+attribute in an image tag:

 <img src="http://api.qrserver.com/v1/create-qr-code/?data=HelloWorld!&size=100x100" />